ParrishLab/ysa-gui/docs/userguide/userguide.rst

 ~~~~~~~~~~~~~~~

 📦 :doc:`Installation <installation>`
-   Set up meaGUI on your machine
+   Set up YSA on your machine

 🛠️ :doc:`Configuration <configuration>`
    Adjust settings for your data and recordings